Parliament and the Internet - Logo

 About

-The 2007 Parliament and the Internet Conference was held in the Houses of Parliament on October 18th and brought together leading figures from Government, Parliament, academia and industry to discuss and debate the most pressing policy issues facing the internet.
+The Conference, now in its eighth year, brought together leading figures from Government, Parliament, academia and industry to discuss and debate the most pressing policy issues facing the Internet.

 back to top